adimaralimuddin/tasky/README.md

 # TASKY
-## tasky is an online Flash Card Manager that focuses on providing dynamic data type and structure while being fast and intuitive and modern.
+## Tasky is A Modern Online Flash Card Manager Web App.
+that focuses on providing dynamic data type and structure while being fast and intuitive and modern.

 ## FEATURES
 - Responsive
 - Dark Theme